kenzieryann7/panther/README.md

-# Obsidian RPG
+# Panther
-Incremental game using the Vue framework.
+An Elder Scrolls Wiki with Vue 3.